 This revelation was really what led me to create “niche sites” in the first place, and I still follow this strategy, now many years later.I decided to just try super low search volume and of course low competition type keywords to see what would happen.
 To my surprise, I started ranking quickly for keywords and getting much more traffic than I expected.Click To Tweet

-Goran: Being so long in the lifestyle of creating, buying and managing niche websites, and seeing the changes that come and go (PBN, the importance of authority, the rise of the mobile-social-local) where do you see this going, and how do we stay ahead of the curve?
+Goran: Being so long in the business of creating, buying, and managing niche websites, you saw trends that come and go (PBN, the importance of authority, the rise of the mobile-social-local) where do you see this going?
+How do we stay ahead of the curve?

 Spencer Haws: Google is clearly moving towards higher quality and more search query intent results.
 So, I do think it’s important to focus on quality content and really doing a great job of answering the searcher’s questions.

 I think that some searches will get more and more difficult for the average person to rank for (like Medical questions for example).
 However, the comparison, reviews, and other typical affiliate type queries will continue to be filled by affiliate type content in my opinion.

 While I don’t know how long Google will exist in its current form, I do think it will be a while.
 At the same time, the smart entrepreneur would also be building up their own audience via an email list and other methods to ensure that if Google ever changes how much traffic your site is getting, you still have an audience.

 Goran: What’s your latest venture all about?
 Why have you decided to work on this particular project?

 Spencer Haws: My latest venture is LinkWhisper.com.
 I decided to create this WordPress plugin tool as a way to build internal links faster and easier.
 The idea came directly out of my own need as I was building my sites.
 I’ve known that building internal links was important for a long time; however, it can be an extremely manual process, especially as your site grows.